NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Hobgoblin Archer.md

     desc: "  The first time the archer hits with a crossbow attack in a round, it deals 1d8 extra precision damage."

   - name: "Perfect Aim"
-    desc: "  The hobgoblin archer ignores the [[Conditions/Concealed|Concealed]] condition.\nTheir targets don't benefit from lesser cover, and they reduce the AC bonus from standard cover by 2 against the hobgoblin archer's attack."
+    desc: "  The hobgoblin archer ignores the [[Conditions/Concealed|Concealed]] condition.\n\nTheir targets don't benefit from lesser cover, and they reduce the AC bonus from standard cover by 2 against the hobgoblin archer's attack."

   - name: "Running Reload"
     desc: "`pf2:1`  The archer Strides, Steps, or [[Actions/Sneak|Sneaks]], then Interacts to reload."